twineworks/tweakflow/site/content/reference.md

 ##### Catching errors

-Errors can be caught if they thrown inside a `try/catch` expression.
-The error value and stacktrace can each be bound to an identifier in the `catch` block.
+Errors can be caught if they thrown inside a try expression.
+The error value and stacktrace can each be bound to an identifier in the catch block.

 ```text
 tryCatch